Hollywood Shuffle: Cast

+Production

+Townsend financed the film himself using his own savings and multiple pre-approved credit card applications, raising an estimated $60,000 to $100,000.
+The film was shot over two and a half years, with twelve days of filming.
+Townsend would rent camera equipment on Thursday, say they were shooting on Friday, and return the equipment on Monday, getting three days shooting for the cost of one.

+The Los Angeles Times said the movie cost "less than $1 million" and later said it cost $400,000.

 Reception

+Critical response

-The film was generally well-received, with review aggregator Rotten Tomatoes reporting that 87% of 30 professional critics have given the film a positive review, with a rating average of 6.5 out of 10.
+The film was generally well-received.
+On review aggregator Rotten Tomatoes 88% of 32 reviews were positive, with a rating average of 6.5 out of 10.
+On Metacritic it has a weighted average score of 74% based on reviews from 14 critics, indicating "generally favorable" reviews.

 Roger Ebert of the Chicago Sun-Times called the film "an artistic compromise but a logistical triumph, announcing the arrival of a new talent whose next movie should really be something."
 Richard Harrington of The Washington Post calls the film "a funny, poignant and technically proficient film."

-In the late 1990s and early 2000s, some historical revisionists criticized the film’s use of stereotypes of women and homosexuals.
-Jami Bernard of the New York Post claims that Townsend is "passing the buck," addressing the misrepresentation of African Americans, but maintaining stereotypes of other groups of people, such as the image of the stereotypical homosexual hairdresser.
+The film has been criticized for its use of stereotypes of women and homosexuals.
+Jami Bernard of the New York Post claims that Townsend is "passing the buck," addressing the misrepresentation of black Americans, but maintaining stereotypes of other groups of people, such as the image of the stereotypical homosexual hairdresser.
 Harriet Margolis claims that "Townsend ignores gender issues, thereby weakening certain aspects of his own attack on Hollywood's misuse of stereotypes."